Digital media use and mental health: Public sector

+South Korea has eight government ministries responsible for public health efforts in relation to internet and gaming disorders.
+A review article published in Prevention Science in 2018 stated that the "region is unique in that its government has been at the forefront of prevention efforts, particularly in contrast to the United States, Western Europe, and Oceania."
+Efforts are coordinated by the Ministry of Science and ICT, and include awareness campaigns, educational interventions, youth counseling centres, and promoting healthy online culture.

+In July 2022, Senators Richard Blumenthal and Marsha Blackburn introduced The Kids Online Safety Act (KOSA).
+This bill aims to protect minors from online harms by requiring social media platforms to mitigate online harms to minors through implementing safeguards (e.g. privacy settings), performing independent audits, and limiting the sharing of minors' personal information to third parties.
+The bill passed the Senate in July 2024, but is still up for consideration by the House.
+Despite not being passed yet, KOSA is already incredibly polarizing legislation, with groups like The Electronic Frontier Foundation (EFF) opposing KOSA, saying the bill would lead to: "broad online censorship of lawful speech, including content designed to help children navigate and overcome the very same harms it identifies."

+In May 2023, the United States' Surgeon general took the rare measure of issuing an advisory on Social media and mental health.
+In October, 41 U.S. states commenced legal proceedings against Meta.
+This included the attorneys general of 33 states filing a combined lawsuit over concerns about the addictive nature of Instagram and its impact on the mental health of young people.
+In November 2024, Australia passed the world's first ban on social media for under-16s.

 Digital mental health care

-Digital technologies have also provided opportunities for delivery of mental health care online; benefits have been found with computerised cognitive behavioural therapy for depression and anxiety.
-Research of digital health interventions in young people is preliminary, with a meta-review unable to draw firm conclusions because of problems in research methodology.
-Potential benefits according to one review include "the flexibility, interactivity, and spontaneous nature of mobile communications ... in encouraging persistent and continual access to care outside clinical settings".
+Digital technologies have also provided opportunities for delivery of mental health care online; benefits have been found with computerized cognitive behavioral therapy for depression and anxiety.
 Mindfulness based online intervention has been shown to have small to moderate benefits on mental health.
 The greatest effect size was found for the reduction of psychological stress.
 Benefits were also found regarding depression, anxiety, and well-being.
-Smartphone applications have proliferated in many mental health domains, with "demonstrably effective" recommendations listed in a 2016 review encouraging cognitive behavioural therapy, addressing both anxiety and mood.
-The review did however call for more randomised controlled trials to validate the effectiveness of their recommendations when delivered by digital apps.

 The Lancet commission on global mental health and sustainability report from 2018 evaluated both benefits and harms of technology.
 It considered the roles of technologies in mental health, particularly in public education; patient screening; treatment; training and supervision; and system improvement.
 A study in 2019 published in Front Psychiatry in the National Center for Biotechnology Information states that despite proliferation of many mental health apps there has been no "equivalent proliferation of scientific evidence for their effectiveness."

 Steve Blumenfield and Jeff Levin-Scherz, writing in the Harvard Business Review, claim that "most published studies show telephonic mental health care is as effective as in-person care in treating depression, anxiety and obsessive-compulsive disorder."
 The also cite a 2020 study done with the Veterans Administration as evidence of this as well.